killerdolp/2D-report-ALGO/Report.md

 ---
 # Executive summary

 The **Tier Membership** system consists of four tiers: **Bronze, Silver, Gold, and Platinum**.
 Every member starts at the Bronze tier with 0 points.
 To advance to Silver, a user must accumulate at least **500 points**.
-However, progression to **Gold** or **Platinum** is competitive and only the top users each week will promote into these tiers, based on a weekly ranking system.
+However, progression to **Gold** or **Platinum** is competitive and only the top users each week will be able to promote into these tiers, based on a weekly ranking system.

-The our proposed solution implements a relational database with 2 tables: a **User table** and a **Reward Point table**.
+Our proposed solution implements a relational database with 2 tables: a **User table** and a **Reward Points table**.
 The database's underlying data structure ensures an **O(1)** time complexity whenever the user retrieves their own points.
-Furthermore , the **User table** would make use of database indexing to ensure the system lookups would be **O(log n)**.
+Furthermore, the **User table** would use database indexing to ensure the system lookups would be **O(log n)**.

-The **Reward Points table** would be implemented as a **Red and Black Tree**, which is a type of self balancing Binary Search Tree (BST).
+The **Reward Points table** would be implemented as a **Red Black Tree**, which is a type of self-balancing Binary Search Tree (BST).
 This algorithm provides efficient sorting and searching while maintaining a balanced tree structure, ensuring O(log n) time complexity for search operations.
-The Red Black Tree offers a better balance between search and update performance as compared to the AVL tree, which has faster lookups at the cost of more rotations needed during update operations.
+The Red Black Tree offers a better balance between search and update performance as compared to the AVL tree, which has faster lookups at the cost of more rotations to maintain the tree's balance during insertions and deletions.

 ---
 # Database diagram